man-group/ArcticDB/docs/mkdocs/docs/tutorials/data_organisation.md

 * **Multi-Index:** support for more flexible data updates for multi-index symbols.
 * **Resampling:** a planned [QueryBuilder](../api/query_builder) extension that will allow fast on-the-fly resampling of data as part of the read.

+If you have a suggestion for a new feature, please raise an issue on our [github](https://github.com/man-group/ArcticDB).
+Please include as much detail as possible.